muratcangencturk/prompter/README.md

 This project is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for the full text.

+## Attributions

+Prompter uses [TailwindCSS](https://tailwindcss.com/) and [Lucide](https://lucide.dev/) under their respective open source licenses.
+Their local copies—`tailwind.js` and `lucide.min.js`—are bundled in this repository so the application works offline.
+See the [TailwindCSS MIT license](https://github.com/tailwindlabs/tailwindcss/blob/master/LICENSE) and the [Lucide ISC license](https://github.com/lucide-icons/lucide/blob/main/LICENSE) for details.

 ## Disclaimer

 The prompt files are provided "AS IS" and may produce unexpected content.
 Review generated outputs carefully before using or sharing them.
 See the "Disclaimer of Warranty" section in the [Apache 2.0 License](LICENSE) for details.